Dec 04, 2023

-The Master of Arts in Educational Leadership - Administrative Leadership in Higher Education prepares professionals seeking to advance in their careers, focusing on higher education administration and leadership.
+The Master of Arts in Educational Leadership - Administrative Leadership in Higher Education prepares professionals with five or more years of experience working in higher education who are seeking to advance in their careers, focusing on higher education administration and leadership.
 The program offers a rich and flexible curriculum delivered online/distance learning format for those currently holding full-time higher education positions.
+This is a 38 credit hour program.
 Full-time faculty and practitioners with significant administrative experience teach all courses.
 Students are prepared to address current challenges in colleges and universities through our classes, engaging with theory-to-practice learning drawing upon their current administrative roles.
 The program welcomes applications for full-time and part-time enrollment.

 Applicants must also meet the following program requirements:

 - Recommendation forms from two professional supervisors and/or supervising professors that address the applicant’s professional work quality.
 The completed forms are due within the online Application for Graduate Admissions.
 By entering the recommender’s email address within the online application, they will upload a letter and the required recommendation form directly to your application.
 The recommendation form must come directly from your reference.

 - A résumé that details their professional and educational experiences.

 - A personal statement of accomplishments and academic goals portion describing the reasons for requesting admission.
 This essay must be a minimum of 250 words and will be reviewed as an indicator of writing ability.

 The admission process for the master’s degree is as follows:

 - Completed applications are accepted on a rolling basis.
 If you are seeking a Graduate Assistantship, it is recommended that you apply before February 1st